Kaharudin Nasution Rumbai Stadium

 Kaharudin Nasution Rumbai Stadium is a multi-purpose stadium in Pekanbaru, Riau, Indonesia.
 It is currently used mostly for football matches, but also sometimes for athletics.
-Now it's the home stadium of PSPS Riau.
-The stadium has finished its renovation in 2012, it will host the 2013 AFC U-22 Asian Cup qualification.
-It has hosted 2012 Indonesia National Games.
+Now it's the home stadium of PSPS Pekanbaru.
+After the stadium's renovation in 2012, it hosted the 2013 AFC U-22 Asian Cup qualification.
+It has also hosted 2012 the Indonesia National Games.

 Venue and Multi-National Events Host

 In 2012, 2013 AFC U-22 Asian Cup qualification, 2012 Pekan Olahraga Nasional (Indonesian National Games) and 2012 Pekan Paralympic Nasional was held in Riau Province.
 Since then, many sport facilities have been built in Pekanbaru because this city was the home for many sports venues used these multi-national events, such as Rumbai sport center/Kaharudin Nasutiona Sport Center.